pivotal/docs-tap/app-sso/service-operators/tls-scenario-guides.hbs.md

 ## I have an existing TLS certificate

-If you have an existing TLS certificate and private key, then this scenario is yours.
+If you have an existing TLS certificate and private key, you can apply it directly.
+For example, if your TLS certificate was created outside the cluster.

 > ℹ️ If you don't have a TLS certificate, but you would like to try this, there is an almost endless array of
 > possibilities for obtaining TLS certificates.
 The easiest way is to use a tool